chunweiz/CCUX/doc/module.md

 ## Module folder

 ### Module folder name ###
-The naming convention for a module folder is as follows.
-This is because SAP BSP application name accommodates up to 15 characters only.

-Regular expression syntax for a module folder is as follows:
+Module folder is the place where you are going to keep all content for your module.
+The folder name starts with `ZEMOD_` follows by a `module initial`.
+The module folder name is consistent across the Git repository, Eclipse project and SAPUI5 ABAP repository.

+##

 ```
-ZEMOD_[a-zA-Z0-9_]{1,9}
+ZEMOD_<module initial>
 ```

+> where
+>
+> `module initial` is a unique initial that identifies the module such as BILLING, CMPGN or DSHB.
+The format requirement for a module initial is `[A-Z0-9]{1-9}`.
+The limitation imposed on the total length of the a module folder name is because SAP BSP application name supports up to 15 characters only.

+##

 Below are some examples of valid module folder name:

 * ZEMOD_BILLING
 * ZEMOD_CMPGN
 * ZEMOD_DSHB

 ### Module folder structure ###